jwq10101010/how-to-fix-society/backstory/on-fixing-myself.md

 - processes = habits and systems
 - outcomes = results/goals
 - when habits become part of identity, more likely to stick to them (e.g. instead of wanting to read books, identify as a reader)
+- when habits conflict with identity, have to learn to detach from old forms of identity to become the best version of oneself